 Bloomsbury Festival was created in 2006 when Allied London commissioned local resident and cultural programmer, Roma Backhouse to lead a celebration of the local area to mark the re-opening of the Brunswick Centre.
 Bringing together over 50 local partners it was a huge success with Allied London repeating their support of the Festival in 2007.

 Allied London sold The Brunswick in 2008, and the Festival’s funding disappeared.
-Roma Backhouse and Maddy Jones (the current Festival Producer) took the Festival under the wing of their company Hidden Cities, and spent two years working to re-establish the Festival with a new set of partners from across the broader Bloomsbury area (and a certain anonymous individual without whom, the Festival would not be here today).
-And on a beautiful, crisp October weekend in 2010, the Bloomsbury Festival was re-born.
-Tens of thousands of people filled Bloomsbury’s streets, parks, galleries, libraries and museums to enjoy a colourful celebration of contemporary Bloomsbury.
+Roma Backhouse and Festival Producer Maddy Jones took the Festival under the wing of their company Hidden Cities, and spent two years re-establishing it with a new set of partners from across the broader Bloomsbury area including a generous anonymous donor without whom, the Festival would not be here today.
+In 2010, the Festival was re-born and tens of thousands of people filled Bloomsbury’s streets, parks, galleries, libraries and museums to enjoy a colourful celebration of contemporary Bloomsbury.

-The Charity is governed by a board of Trustees from the local business, cultural and academic communities and the 2013 festival was a tremendous success creating over 200 events for over 55000 people over 5 days at over 70 venues.
+The Charity is governed by a board of Trustees from the local business, cultural and academic communities.